What is Samphire Hoe?

 More information on the Visit us page

 With over a mile of sea wall, there is always plenty of room for sea angling.
-Day and season tickets are available from the tea kiosk.
+Tickets are available from the tea kiosk:

 A place for wildlife